senzing-garage/knowledge-base/HOWTO/setup-senzing-rest-api-development-environment-on-windows.md

         -iniFile /etc/opt/senzing/G2Module.ini
     ```

-1. Use a curl call to verify the Senzing API Servie is running
+1. From a separate Command Prompt window, use a curl call to verify the Senzing API Servie is running
    Example:

     ```console